How to Buy UCITS ETFs

 Should I use a market order or limit order for UCITS ETFs?

 Prefer limit orders.
 They let you control the price you pay, which matters when spreads are wide — particularly at market open, in low-liquidity sessions, or on listings with thin volume.
 Set your limit near mid price and let it fill; adjust slightly if needed after 10–15 minutes.
+If you want full automation with no manual price control, IBKR’s Recurring Investment feature uses VWAP execution and handles the order for you.

 Do I need to convert currency before buying a UCITS ETF on IBKR?